skinnybeans/aws-learning-projects/project-1.md

 sudo systemctl start jenkins.service
 ```

-That didn't go so well..
+#### Success?

+Not quite hey.

 The error message gives you directions on how to find out what went wrong.

 Have a read and see if you can fix the problem.
-If you have trouble, look up the appropriate section under Help at the end of this document.
+If you have trouble, check out the help section at the end of the document.

 Now those errors are fixed up try starting the Jenkins service again.

+#### Success!

-If you check the status of the service like this:
+You can check that the service is running like this:

 ```
 systemctl status jenkins.service
 ```

-You should see that `systemctl` reports Jenkins is running.
-Success!
+Jenkins is now running.
+Let's get onto that management console.

-### 6. Access the Jenkins console
+### 6. Accessing the Jenkins console

 #### Getting in

-Now that Jenkins is finally up and running, lets try accessing the Jenkins management console.
-The Jenkins documentation tells us to access the console on port 8080.
+The Jenkins documentation tells us the console can be accessed on port 8080.

 So we should be able to get to the console by doing the following in a web browser: